 I love a good Southern buttermilk biscuit, there is nothing better.
 However, pull apart bread made with biscuit dough is fun to eat and so yummy.
-Most pull apart breads start with a loaf of bread that is cut and filled with butter, garlic and cheese.
+Most pull apart breads start with a loaf of bread that is cut and filled with brie and jam.
 Instead of using a loaf of bread, this is a homemade recipe that starts with a biscuit dough.

 I first experimented with this cheesy bread when I wanted some garlic bread to serve with spaghetti when I was having my favorite 5 and 6 year old cookie testers over for dinner.
 I thought pull apart loaves would be more fun than biscuits.

 I’ve made them with different cheeses, garlic and just butter and all have been delicious.
 Most of the time I just add cheddar cheese.
 The texture is similar to a biscuit but not as crumbly.
 Perfectly soft but not as chewy as bread.
 My favorite part is the crunchy cheese that was touching the sides of the pan.
 As it cooks, it gets crispy!

 There’s something fun about pulling apart your bread.